mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

             into the local variable table.
             WARNING: normally, you want a single-match matcher object, as you want only one target in the method!
+            This method is not for inlining, as inlined functions can simply capture_local() the names they need and than work with them
             :param access_str: the method to inject into
             :param matcher: the instruction matcher where to inject your change function
             :param local_variables: which locals to modify